jquard/jquard/README.md

 Build modern admin panels and apps in Ruby on Rails.

 Jquard is a mountable Rails engine, inspired by [Filament PHP](https://filamentphp.com).
-With Jquard, you can simply describe your models with a chainable Ruby DSL and get a functional and beautiful app.
+With Jquard, you can simply describe your models with a chainable Ruby DSL and get a beautiful and functional admin panel.

 ![The Jquard admin panel](https://raw.githubusercontent.com/jquard/jquard/main/docs/images/posts.png)